tdhock/change-tutorial/Submission.md

 there are many algorithms available for computing the optimal changepoints for a given data set.
-This course introduces participants to changepoint analysis (also known as time series segmentation or structural change detection).
+This course introduces participants to changepoint analysis (also known as time series segmentation or structural change detection) and available optimal algorithms.
 It is highly interactive and uses packages available on CRAN and GitHub.

 Techniques covered in this course include: likelihood and